allan-bond/email_sender/README.md

 * Outlook:  `'smtp-mail.outlook.com', 587`
 * Yahoo:    `'smtp.mail.yahoo.com', 587`

-For any other providers just google `smtp server settings for .... insert your provider name`
+For any other providers just google: smtp server settings for .... insert your provider name

 ## Importing
 Have the file email_sender.py in the same folder as you have the script you want to use then